The 4 Best Rods for Bluegill Fishing

 Unfortunately, they are not going to be the best rod you could get around the price though.
 I prefer the Micro Lite Bass Pro mentioned above which comes with a much more sensitive blank and cork grips for just $10 more.
 However, you are not going to find Bass Pro rods anywhere but Bass Pro.
 So an Ugly Stik might be worth it as the most available option at your local big box store.

 If you can wait a few business days for shipping, I definitely would go with the Micro Lite instead.
-Remember they almost always have free shipping on items over $50!
+But there is nothing wrong with the Ugly Stik, either.

 Like St. Croix, Fenwick used updated technologies to create graphite rods that are extremely lightweight and comfortable.
 They also are extremely durable and have upgraded, custom reel seats.
 The same stainless steel eyelets are on the Fenwick, but it does contain zirconium inserts that enhance sensitivity.
 Plus, the Fenwick has a lifetime warranty.